samirop12/samirop12/README.md

 # hi i m samir
 # i m  a developer and web too with flask in python or express in node.js
- ## currently learning python and java
+ ## currently learning python with react

 ### Languages and Tools: